-While this climbing shoe is ideal for beginning or budget-conscious climbers, it works in nearly any application, except maybe your hardest micro-edging redpoint where a stiffer-soled shoe would be better.
+While this climbing shoe is ideal for beginner or budget-conscious climbers, it works in nearly any application, except maybe your hardest micro-edging redpoint where a stiffer-soled shoe would be better.
 Other shoes will do specific tasks better (like edging) but this shoe does nearly everything adequately and at a great price.
-For gym, sport climbs and most outdoor climbs it works great.
-We found the Mad Rock Flash did a little better on edging and small pockets and would choose that shoe over the defy for more outdoor use.
-If you have an unlimited budget, get the Five Ten Anasazi VCS.
+For top-roping, bouldering and most sport and gym climbing it works very good.
+We found the other popular shoes with a similar pointy toe design and Velcro closures to be close contenders.
+The similar yet slightly more supportive and less expensive Mad Rock Flash 2.0 did a little better on edging and small pockets and we would choose that shoe over the defy for most outdoor use.
+If you have an unlimited budget or climb at higher levels, get the also similar yet more stiff and precise, but nearly twice as expensive, Five Ten Anasazi VCS.

 View our complete Climbing Shoe Review to see how this product compared to others.